Continuing Education Activity

 Maximal VO2 is the measure of one’s aerobic capacity representing the amount of oxygen taken in by the skeletal muscle during exercise.
-There is a linear relationship between exercise intensity and oxygen uptake until the cardiovascular system can no longer met the demands of the exercising muscle.
-This is known as an oxygen uptake plateau and achieved following progressive exercise.
+There is a linear relationship between exercise intensity and oxygen uptake until the cardiovascular system can no longer meet the demands of the exercising muscle.
+This is known as an oxygen uptake plateau and is achieved following progressive exercise.

 The normal heart rate response to progressive exercise is linear.
 Peak exercise HR that is 20 bpm below (<85%) age-predicted max for subjects limited by volitional fatigue is considered chronotropic incompetence.

 Ventilatory Anaerobic Threshold (VAT)

 VAT is the point in exercise where there is a supply /demand imbalance of oxygen being delivered to working muscles activating anaerobic metabolism.
 Minute ventilation increases disproportionately to the workload, where for any increases in VO2, VCO2 increases out of proportion.
 When a plot is drawn with VCO2 as X-axis and VO2 as Y-axis, the point at which the slope of VCO2/VO2 changes from less than 1 to more than 1 is the ventilatory threshold (V-slope method).
-At this point in exercise, there are rising blood lactate levels and intracellular bicarbonate levels are not adequate to counteract cellular acidosis.
-As a compensatory measure, hyperventilation sets in, to dump off the excess VCO2 formed.
+At this point during exercise, there are rising blood lactate levels, and intracellular bicarbonate levels are not adequate to counteract cellular acidosis.
+As a compensatory measure, hyperventilation sets in to dump off the excess VCO2 formed.